 Era of Mass Expansion draws particular attention to the states where the dubious practice of renting jail space to other authorities contributes most to jail growth.
 “Local sheriffs, especially in states like Louisiana and Kentucky, end up running a side business of incarcerating people for the state prison system or immigration authorities,” explains Aiken.
 “Renting out jail space often creates a financial incentive to expand jail facilities and keep more people behind bars.”
 The report finds that renting jail space for profit has contributed more to national jail growth since the 1980s than people who are being held by local authorities and who have actually been convicted of crimes.

 For state policymakers, the report offers 10 specific recommendations to change how offenses are classified and treated by law enforcement, eliminate policies that criminalize poverty or create financial incentives for unnecessarily punitive practices, and monitor the upstream effects of local discretion.
 “There are plenty of things local officials can do to lower the jail population,” says Aiken.
 “With this report, I wanted to bring in state-level actors by showing how much of the solution is in their hands.”

 The non-profit non-partisan Prison Policy Initiative was founded in 2001 to expose the broader harm of mass criminalization and spark advocacy campaigns to create a more just society.
 The organization produces big-picture data publications like Mass Incarceration: The Whole Pie to help people fully engage in criminal justice reform.
 Era of Mass Expansion builds upon the organization’s 2016 analysis of the cycle of poverty and jail incarceration, Detaining the Poor: How money bail perpetuates an endless cycle of poverty and jail time.

-The full report and graphics are available at https://www.prisonpolicy.org/reports/pie2018.html.
+The new report is available at www.prisonpolicy.org/reports/jailsovertime.html.